 If [Stoneledge’s] allegations are true . . . , [the respondents] breached their express and/or implied warranties. . . .
 Should [Stoneledge] prevail on [its] claims, Marick will be damaged as a direct and proximate result of [the respondents’] breach of their express and/or implied warranties.

 Stoneledge, 776 S.E.2d at 37 (emphasis added).
-Based upon the language in these pleadings, the general contractor Marick did not sustain damages independent of the Plaintiff aside from cost of defense.
+Based upon the language in these pleadings, the general contractor Marick did not sustain damages independent of the Plaintiff aside from the cost of defense.
 Thus, the general contractor seeks to recover only under the circumstances the plaintiff is successful on its claims.

-During the trial court’s hearing on these matters, Marick was unable to identify damages in the lawsuit that arose exclusive to Marick and did not relate to any claims made by Stoneledge.
+During the trial court’s hearing on these matters, Marick was unable to identify damages in the lawsuit that arose exclusively to Marick and did not relate to any claims made by Stoneledge.
 The Court of Appeals distinguishes Addy v.
 Bolton, 257 S.C.
-28, 183 S.E.2d 708 (1971) from Stoneledge because in Addy, the appellate/indemnity-plaintiff suffered independent damages from that of the plaintiff when asserting its claims for breach of contract against its subcontractor.
-The facts of Addy are unique in that the appellate/indemnity-plaintiff engaged its subcontractor to make repairs and during those repairs the subcontractor started a fire in the building.
+28, 183 S.E.2d 708 (1971) from Stoneledge because, in Addy, the appellate/indemnity-plaintiff suffered independent damages from that of the plaintiff when asserting its claims for breach of contract against its subcontractor.
+The facts of Addy are unique in that the appellate/indemnity-plaintiff engaged its subcontractor to make repairs and during those repairs, the subcontractor started a fire in the building.
 As a result, the facts of Addy created a scenario whereby a direct claim from the general contractor to the subcontractor for breach of contract was appropriate.
 Unlike Stoneledge, the parties in Addyhad damages separate from their defense costs against the plaintiff’s claims.
 In the instant case, Marick’s crossclaims against its subcontractor arise only when the general contractor faces liability for the plaintiff’s damages.

 The Court of Appeals relied on the same case law in disposing of the breach of contract and breach of warranty claims as it did Marick’s negligence claim and came to the same conclusion: they are also disguised indemnity claims.
 Lastly, the Court of Appeals affirmed summary judgment against the appellate on its cause of action for contractual indemnity simply because the Court of Appeals found the contract did not apply to the Stoneledge project.

-In sum, the Court of Appeals’ opinions solidify what we already knew: it may be anticipated that a general contractor’s claims against its subcontractor for negligence, breach of warranty, breach of contract, and so on, may be boiled down to equitable indemnity claims.
-Because of the “no fault” prerequisite in South Carolina, equitable indemnity claims can prove difficult to prevail under South Carolina law.
+In sum, the Court of Appeals’ opinions solidify what we already knew: it may be anticipated that a general contractor’s claims against its subcontractor for negligence, breach of warranty, breach of contract, and so on, maybe boiled down to equitable indemnity claims.
+Because of the “no-fault” prerequisite in South Carolina, equitable indemnity claims can prove difficult to prevail under South Carolina law.
 The takeaway for general contractors is to include a provision in the written contract with its subcontractor for indemnity, thereby giving rise to a claim for contractual indemnity.
 On the other hand, a subcontractor is far better situated in a construction defect suit when there is no contractual indemnity owed to its general contractor.